Occidental Petroleum: Environmental record

-Cleanup of the Copper Basin
+2016: Copper Basin, Tennessee, United States of America

 In 1982, the company acquired land in the Copper Basin in Tennessee, formerly the site of the Burra Burra Mine, where copper and sulfur had been mined in the 1800s.
 In 2016, Occidental agreed to spend $50 million to clean up the Copper Basin and restore the water quality of its creeks.